Massage the answer for muscles and many common ailments

 In fact, I haven’t taken one full day off work through illness or muscle or joint issues for over 35 years (2019).

 It would be ridiculous, of course, to claim massage is the answer to every problem.
-But it is amazing how many ailments, which many people automatically assume require a medical, surgical, pharmaceutical, physiotherapy or chiropractic solution, can be successfully treated, relieved or even prevented simply with massage, especially remedial massage, by a competent therapist.
+But it is amazing how many ailments, which many people automatically assume require a medical, surgical, pharmaceutical, physiotherapy, chiropractic or osteopathic solution, can be successfully treated, relieved or even prevented simply with massage, especially remedial massage, by a competent therapist.

 To understand how and why massage is so versatile and successful, you first need to accept a few basic "big picture" concepts about the human body.

 • ANY nerve in the body can be impinged by misalignment of the Temporomandibular Joint – TMJ (jaw joint).
 As the jaw opens, it can impinge the Dura Mater, the outer of three membranes - known as Meninges (as in Meningitis) - around the brain and spinal chord through which all nerves must pass.
 TMJ problems are often caused by muscle imbalances elsewhere in the body.

 • Oxygen, together with a range of nutrients, dietary fats, proteins, vitamins, minerals, etc. are primarily transported around the body in the blood and lymphatic fluid.